-The history of water use and technologies to bring water to human societies is long, particularly in some of the world's most arid regions where human settled societies first began.
-Technologies of water also evolved as other technologies developed and social organization and states changed.
-While we often think of Roman aqueducts as a great marvel, which they were, other complex water technologies, just as complex, existed before.
+The history of water use and technologies to bring water to human societies is long, particularly in some of the world's most arid regions where human-settled societies first began.
+Water technologies evolved as other technology developed, the social organization became more complex and states developed.
+While we often think of Roman aqueducts as marvels, which they were, other complex water technologies existed much earlier.

 Early Historical Societies

 By the 4th and 3rd millennium BC, more complex societies developed with larger settlements.
 In particular in southern Mesopotamia (southern Iraq), where we see the first cities form.
 However, the region is very dry and depended heavily on two major rivers, the Tigris and Euphrates.
 Irrigation began to become more complex, with longer channels and managed by groups of people at different points, including controlling sluices that would release water to different areas.
 This development is similar to the Indus region along the Indian and Pakistani border, where the Indus river became important in dry regions as major cities developed.
 Similar types of canals to those of southern Mesopotamia seem to have developed, leading to also large cities by the 3rd millennium BC.